quantumsim/quantumsim/README.md

 In order to keep track of which ancillas are in the density matrix at any moment, there is a second level of abstraction, implemented in `sparsedm.SparseDM`.

-This object keeps track of a set of qubits, which can either be "quantum", that is, part of a dm10.Density; or "classical", that is, be in a pure state as a condition for the dm10.Density.
+This object represents the states of a set of named qubits, which can either be "quantum", that is, part of a dm10.Density; or "classical", that is, not entangled with any other qubit.

-We create one by

-      sdm = sparsedm.SparseDM(["Q1", "Q2", "Q3"])

-These are the names of all qubits.
 Anything hashable (strings, numbers etc) can be used as names for quibits.

-In the beginning, all qubits are classical and in the ground state.
-We can see and change the state of the classical qubits by inspecting the dict `sdm.classical`.
+In a newly generated SparseDM, all qubits are classical and in the ground state.

-We can then apply gates to qubits, e.g.
+Its state can be changed by applying gates, e.g.

       sdm.cphase("Q1", "Q3")
       sdm.hadamard("Q2")

-When this happens, the qubit is added to the dm10.Density and removed from sdm.classical.
+When this happens, the qubit is added to the internal dm10.Density and removed from the classical qubits.
 Because a dm10.Density always enumerates qubits as zero based integers, there is a dict `sdm.idx_in_full_dm`, mapping the qubit names to indices.

-Measurement is done in two steps.
-First, we can look at the probabilities for the outcome of a measurement:
+Measurement sampling can be done in two steps.
+First, we can obtain the probabilities for the outcome of a measurement:

       p0, p1 = sdm.peak_measurement("Q1")